 UGC NET Syllabus For Psychology Paper II and Paper III

-Good preparation for any exam includes a detailed understanding of syllabus.
+Good preparation for any exam includes a detailed understanding of the syllabus.
 If you know the syllabus properly, you will focus only on the topics which are to be covered and not on the irrelevant ones.
 So, here we are providing the syllabus for the UGC NET Exam.
-You can check out the list of UGC NET syllabus for all subjects which are to be covered in UGC NET 2020 June session.
-The examination is scheduled to be held from 15th to 20th June 2020.
+You can check out the list of UGC NET syllabi for all subjects which are to be covered in the UGC NET 2022 June session.
+The examination is scheduled to be held from 15th to 20th June 2022.

 UGC NET Syllabus for Psychology

 Psychological thought in some major Eastern Systems: Bhagavad Gita, Buddhism, Sufism and Integral Yoga.
 Academic psychology in India: Pre-independence era; post-independence era; 1970s: The move to addressing social issues; 1980s: Indigenization; 1990s: Paradigmatic concerns, disciplinary identity crisis; 2000s: Emergence of Indian psychology in academia.
 Issues: The colonial encounter; Postcolonialism and psychology; Lack of distinct disciplinary identity.